Leods96/BOSP-OpenCVPorting/README.md

-# BOSP: Adaptive Execution Model porting of "OpenCV Delaunay2"
+# BOSP: Adaptive Execution Model porting of OpenCV-Delaunay2 porting

 This repo contains the src code of a porting of the OpenCV sample, delaunay2.cpp, (available at this